Vitamin D3 - The Sunshine Vitamin

 Did you know that Vitamin D3 stands out from other micronutrients because it’s one of the few vitamins that your body is able to produce all on its own?

-Your skin is actually able to synthesize vitamin D when exposed to sunlight.
-Unfortunately, many of us lack in this key nutrient as we either live in the Northern Hemisphere where we don’t get enough sunlight, or we are not showing skin while in the sun.
-This results in vitamin D3 deficiency, and since it’s found in very few food sources, it’s often necessary to take a vitamin D3 supplement to help meet your daily needs.
+The skin on our bodies is actually able to synthesize vitamin D when exposed to sunlight.
+Unfortunately, most of us lack in this important nutrient because we either live in the Northern Hemisphere and for that reason we don’t get enough sunlight, or we covered up when we go outside and not showing skin while in the sun.

 If you are not able to get outside and get enough sun, then our emulsified Vitamin D3 supplement can provide you with the next best thing.
 We offer high quality, fast absorbing, vital nutrient which provides optimal results when Mother Nature can't.